Discover Ireland : Society (social life)

 Fair Play Supporters

 Paradoxically, the youngest are encouraged to become independent; Irish children are brought up to be self-reliant.
-You have to have the strength to take risks when you grow up.
+You have to have the strength to take risks as you grow up.
 Irish children are mature and self-confident.
 Parents encourage boldness and entrepreneurial spirit.
 The worst thing is not to fail, but not to try.
 Parents are always there, guardians of the safe haven.
 Independent, but not individualistic.
 As youngsters, the Irish quickly learn to work as part of a group.
 They participate in sports teams, they wear school colors.
 School uniforms differ, so that each school has its own sign of recognition.
 This is even truer at college and university.
 The concept of the famous club tie is a distinctive sign.
 It will be worn proudly long after leaving school.
 So it's hardly surprising that, whatever the cause or discipline, the Irish are active members of charitable associations and fair-play sports supporters.
 The Irish are sporty for fun, for the group, for the challenge.
 Being one, being a group, supporting, encouraging, energizing.
 It's in their DNA.

 Together, equal and long live the difference!